 At the top of the diagram you have the full major scale, highlighting the root, 2nd, 3rd, 4th, 5th, and 6th scale degrees.
 Each scale degree represents the root note for the chord at that degree.

-Note: The 7th degree is left out intentionally as it’s a chord that just isn’t used very much.
+Note: The 7th degree is left out intentionally for simplicity.
+It’s a dissonant chord that doesn’t stand well on its own and isn’t used nearly as often as the other chords.

 From the diagram above we have the following chord forms: